FireSquid6/Function-Factory/README.md

 ![Alt Text](previews/titlescreen.gif)
+**Note: The project is currently on hold as I am busy with IRL stuff as well as needing to switch engines from Gamemaker to Godot for technical reasons.**

 # Function Factory
 Function Factory is a math-based puzzle game where the player links up various objects to complete circuits.
 It's a hard game to explain with words, so look at the gif above.